kimtth/awesome-azure-openai-llm/README.md

 - Promptflow is not intended to replace chat conversation flow.
 Instead, it’s an optimized solution for integrating Search and Open Source Language Models.
 By default, it supports Python, LLM, and the Prompt tool as its fundamental building blocks.

-- Using Prompt flow with Semantic Kernel: [ref](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/evaluate-and-deploy-planners/)
+- Using Prompt flow with Semantic Kernel: [ref](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/evaluate-and-deploy-planners/) [07 Sep 2023]

 ### **Prompt Template Language**